Reading time: 5 minutes

 Once the wash cycle is complete, remove the white clothes from the washing machine and hang them outside to dry naturally.
 It is possible for machine dryers to cause wear and tear to your white clothing since there is a lot of tumbling in heat conditions.
 Alternatively, drying on the line is far gentler on your white clothing.

 Your white clothes will be as good as new to wear, if you follow all these tips to remove the tough stains from them.
-And then, there will be nothing stopping you from enjoying the confidence that wearing smart, bright whites give you.
+Follow these tips on how to remove stains from white clothes and lend them a new-like shine.